charlielin99/Jobalytics/README.md

 # Jobalytics: _Using Machine Learning to Perfect Your Resume_

-> Your resume has six seconds to grab a recruiter's attention.
+> Your resume has six seconds to grab the recruiter's attention.
 Make it count.

 [UWaterloo ENGHACK18](http://enghack.uwaterloo.ca/) project developed initially in 24 hours, using pre-trained NLP algorithms/APIs to perform transfer learning in Jupyter Notebook to build a tailored resume screening web application.